geosolutions-it/charts/README.md

-# charts
-HELM Charts by GeoSolutions
+# This branch is no longer used.